Mulc1b3R/Theseus-AI/README.md

 AI: Will give you the atomic clock , allowing you to acces the correct time in any country or time zone.
 ```

+Keywords form the basis of a simple to use commend line interface.

 ## Features
 - Built in Dev server for viewing Web Pages.
 - AI Chat and HTML, CSS, and JS code generation using simple text based Promts.